tosin2013/dddhexagonalworkshop/README.md

 ```
 - Click on "Ports" and click on the globe icon in the row for port 8080, which is where Quarkus is running, and the application will open in a new browser tab

+After forking the repository, open the repo in Codespaces:

 ![Open the Repo in Codespaces](01-End-to-End-DDD/create-codespace-on-main.png)

+Start Quarkus from the command line:

 ![Change Directory to Quarkus](01-End-to-End-DDD/clean-compile-quarkus-dev.png)

+Open the running Quarkus application in your browser:

 ![Open in Codespaces](01-End-to-End-DDD/open-in-browser.png)